Download Firefox

 Once I have found a vulnerability, what next?

 The sooner we can reproduce the bug, the sooner we can fix it and send you your bounty.
-Please submit all bugs to our HackerOne programs, Mozilla Critical Services and Mozilla Core Services.
+Please submit all bugs to our HackerOne program Mozilla.
 Do not send vulnerabilities via email and please avoid using video.

 There are three main things you can provide which will help us to evaluate your submission quickly and pay a bounty sooner: